slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
+- emotions of an event are like bookmarks
+- therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
+- Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
+5. Release the Pain.
+Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.
+- Financial health is just as important as physical health.
+Nothing feels as good as having a «fuck you» fund.
+- The cure for worry?
+Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
+Focus on the task at hand.
+Face forward, but don’t live in the pretend future where the thing you’re fearing wins.
+- (kk) Learn how to take a 20-minute power nap without embarrassment.
+- fasting focus the mind. it replaces all desires with a single desire -- naval
 - Hopelessness is the root of anxiety, mental illness, and depression.
 It is the source of all misery and the cause of all addiction. -- m manson
 - The philosopher Alain de Botton has written about this in his book Status Anxiety.
 In centuries past, he says, people knew where they fit into the social order.
 If you were born a peasant, you knew you were a peasant.
 If you were born a lord, you knew you were a lord.
 There was no mobility or opportunity, and so there was no stress about getting ahead.
 You weren’t responsible for your birthright, so you accepted it and moved on.
 But in a meritocratic society, something changes.
 In a meritocracy, if you’re poor, or you gain success and then lose it, it’s not an accident.
 It’s worse.
 It’s your fault.
 You’re the failure.
 You’re the one who lost everything.
 And this causes people to live shackled with a constant fear of inadequacy; all the world’s hustle and bustle motivated by a baseline status anxiety.
 De Botton doesn’t argue that feudal societies or poor societies were somehow better.
 He simply makes the point that when a society goes from feudal and destitute to meritocratic and wealthy, the price its people pay for that increased standard of living and social mobility is an increase in stress and anxiety.
 - Avoiding Anxiety Leads to More Anxiety.
 While we’re busy trying to avoid the feeling of anxiety, we begin to restrict our life more and more.
 Social Anxiety is never the problem, but trying to avoid social anxiety is.
 Social Anxiety Buster #1: Fake It ‘Til You Make It.
 Social Anxiety Buster #2: Be Present and Listen.
 Social Anxiety Buster #3: Mind Your Body Language
 - Thinking about it makes it worse.
 Writing about it makes it better.
+- unemployment makes you unhappy. dot.
 -->

 > *"If you are depressed you are living in the past.